team-watchdog/apoc-gardens-wiki/public/markdown/Roots/sweet-potato.md

 - Handle sweet potatoes with care to prevent bruising or breaking their delicate skin.
 - Use a garden fork to lift the soil outside the root area and avoid damaging the tender roots.
-- Place harvested sweet potatoes carefully into a carrying container, instead of tossing them. <update>Use either hands or a garden fork to harvest sweet potatoes from the ground.</update>
+- Place harvested sweet potatoes carefully into a carrying container, instead of tossing them.
+Use either hands or a garden fork to harvest sweet potatoes from the ground.
 - Avoid washing freshly dug sweet potato roots and handle them minimally.

 ## Curing
 Cure the sweet potatoes by leaving them in a shaded area with high humidity for 7 to 14 days.

 ## Storage
-Store the cured sweet potatoes in well-ventilated crates or boxes in a cool, dark, and dry place with low humidity. <update>Ideal storage temperature is between 50 to 60°F (10 to 15°C).</update>
+Store the cured sweet potatoes in well-ventilated crates or boxes in a cool, dark, and dry place with low humidity.
+Ideal storage temperature is between 50 to 60°F (10 to 15°C).
 Optionally, sweet potatoes can be frozen after the curing process by peeling, cutting, and boiling them until fork tender.

 ## Protecting your plants